AlBloom/ETS0121_15/Python101/List_oper/README.md

 # list.remove()
 Unlike the pop() method this one removes the first occurance of an element or value that was specified.
 It modifies the list by removing that value.
 SYNTAX: list.remove(value)

+# list.reverse()
+This python will reverse the order of elements in the list in place.
+It doesn't take parameters and it will modify the original list with the reversed one.

+# list.sort()
+This one as the name imply sorts the elements of the list in place.
+When sorting, for numbers it sorts numerically and for strings it sorts alphabetically(N.B. it is case sensetive)
+SYNTAX: list.sort(key=None, reverse=False)
+    key: Function to determine sort order (optional)
+    reverse: If True, sorts in descending order (default: False)